 One of the best national parks in Tanzania is always warmly welcoming the tourists.
 Ngorongoro is one place where you can spot all the animals throughout the year.
 It is home to lions, leopards, elephants, cape buffalos, rhinos, and more such animals.
 The park is situated on the Ngorongoro crater and thus, is not very crowded.
-Keeping in mind the lovely weather in January, a visit to Ngorongoro is a must.
+Keeping in mind the lovely weather in the first month of the year, it is a good idea to visit Tanzania in January.
 You can opt for jeep safaris or guided walking tours.

 Fees: USD 295 for vehicle entry and safari

 If you are looking for things to do in Tanzania in January, then a trip to Selous Game Reserve should be on your itinerary.
 The reserve is a treat to all the tourists with over 350 species of animals and reptiles.
 A guided walking tour across the fields of Selous is an activity that you must take up.
 A lot of people visit Selous for treks, hikes, camping, and game viewing.
 The best time to enjoy the over 2,000 flora varieties and wildlife at Selous are January.
 You can skip the crowd and just enjoy the warm sun.

 There are always people who like to stay away from the bright sun and that is totally fine.
 You can spend the days at the museums in Tanzania.
 A national museum is a great place for those who want to know about the culture and history of Tanzania.
 The museum is a walk through the British colonial era, the era of slavery lives of the locals, the culture, and the fossils found in the country.
 It is educative but most importantly, very interesting.